 The other involves a tearoom on the other side of town.
 That shop’s owner was taken by Japanese cold coffee he enjoyed during travel and decided to apply what he witnessed to his tea.
 It was a hit and the business grew.
 In the middle of a sleepy business meeting, a staffer added fen yuan (a kind of dessert pudding) to her iced milk tea drink and, well, minds were blown.

 While the latter story is better, both tales are decidedly tame.
 Especially for a caffeinated drink that has floating balls in it.
 I prefer to subscribe to a third, completely unfounded genesis story.
-It involves an angsty teen, tired of seeing her parents having all of the adult fun with copious amounts of adult beverages.
+It involves an angsty teen, exhausted to see her parents having all of the adult fun with copious amounts of adult beverages.
 She decides to add some texture to her beloved tea and thinks some edible spheres are just the thing.
 A trend ensues.

 Love or hate the stuff, bubble tea paved the way for an entire family of bizarre like-minded beverages.
 It’s (almost) fair to say that Orbitz existed almost solely because of the bubble tea phenomenon.
 The leopard-print-looking beverage has found a nice sturdy corner within the fun sector of the zero-ABV drinks market.
 And it deserves a better origin story.

 Why bubble tea, you ask?
 For starters, because a large portion of the planet loves it.
 It’s serious business, with no signs of popping (pun intended).
 Bubble tea’s global implications were valued at around $2 billion in 2016 and it’s only grown in popularity since.
 It took a bit of time to find a footing in the U.S., but it’s around now, surfacing everywhere from your local supermarket to your favorite high-end teahouse.